AIS-Bonn/vp-suite/README.md

 - **Benchmark selection and execution** (this includes the choice of dataset, number of context/predicted frames, skipping frames in the observed sequences etc.)
 - **Evaluation protocol** (metrics chosen, variations in implementation/reduction modes, different ways of creating visualizations etc.)

+Furthermore, while many contributors nowadays do share their code, seemingly minor missing parts such as dataloaders etc. make it much harder to assess, compare and improve existing models.

 This repo aims at providing a suite that facilitates scientific work in the subfield, providing standardized yet customizable solutions for the aspects mentioned above.
 This way, validating existing VP models and creating new ones hopefully becomes much less tedious.

 ### Installation